 With the return to service of Admiral Lord Howe in 1782 Hunter was appointed third lieutenant of the flagship Victory 100, Captain Henry Duncan, and by the time he served at the relief of Gibraltar on 18 October he had risen to the position of first lieutenant.
 Subsequent to the action off Cape Spartel Lord Howe promoted him commander of the fireship Spitfire on 12 November, and upon returning to Portsmouth he joined the Marquis de Seignelay 14, which he retained through to February 1786 when she was paid off.

-After being acquitted by court martial for the loss of the Sirius Hunter served with Admiral Lord Howe as a volunteer aboard the Queen Charlotte 100, Captain Hugh Christian in the Channel fleet cruises from 14 July 1793, and in the inconclusive action with the French on the 18 November.
+After being acquitted by court martial for the loss of the Sirius Hunter served with Admiral Lord Howe as a volunteer aboard the Queen Charlotte 100, Captain Hugh Christian in the disappointing Channel fleet cruises from July – August 1793, and October-December.
 He was later present at the Battle of the Glorious First of June in 1794.